Why is my period so heavy? All about menorrhagia

 Making changes in your lifestyle can make heavy bleeding far more manageable.
 The following adjustments may help make your period more comfortable:

-If heavy period bleeding is causing you anemia, certain foods, such as dark leafy vegetables, meat, fish, and tofu, can help make up for the blood loss, bump up red blood cells and restore healthy iron levels.
+If heavy period bleeding is causing you iron deficiency anaemia, certain foods, such as dark leafy vegetables, meat, fish, and tofu, can help make up for the blood loss, bump up red blood cells and restore healthy iron levels.

 Regular exercise can help shorten your periods, reduce cramps, and lighten your menstrual flow by increasing your metabolism.
 It can also be a serious mood lift and stress-reliever.
 Don’t sweat how you sweat: If the gym isn’t your place, there are lots of other ways to get moving.
 Join a kickball league, sneak into the neighbor’s yard to take a dip in their pool, or go out to disco night at a roller-rink: voila, you’re exercising!

-Hormonal contraceptives such as birth control pills or a hormonal IUD can help reduce the amount and duration of the bleeding.
-Aside from fighting inflammation, Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) such as Advil or Ibuprofen can also reduce bleeding and menstrual cramps.
+Hormonal types of contraceptives, such as birth control pills or a hormonal IUD, can help reduce the amount and duration of the bleeding.
+Aside from fighting inflammation, Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) such as Advil or Ibuprofen can also reduce menstrual blood loss and cramps.
 They can also increase bleeding, so ask your doctor if medication options are right for you.

 Treatment for menorrhagia

-Your provider will determine the right course of treatment for you based on your unique health profile.
+Your provider will determine the best treatment options for you based on your unique health profile.
 These factors include your overall health, medical history, cause and severity of your menorrhagia, your future childbearing plans, as well as your opinion or personal preference.
-Available treatments range from medications like tranexamic acid to procedures like dilation and curettage (D&C) to endometrial ablation or even hysterectomy in the more extreme cases.
+Available menorrhagia treatments range from medications like tranexamic acid to procedures like dilation and curettage (D&C) to endometrial ablation or even hysterectomy in the more extreme cases.

 Menstrual products that help